Last Updated on: 22nd August 2024, 03:32 pm

 ● an allergic reaction

-You can prevent gum disease by following a few simple gum health tips such as:
+You can prevent gum disease with natural gum care and by following a few simple gum health tips such as:

-Floss daily: Remove plaque and food debris beyond toothbrush reach, effective any time of the day.
+● Floss daily: Remove plaque and food debris beyond the reach of your toothbrush effective any time of the day.

 The following symptoms might warrant a visit: